aurorascharff/next15-account-selector/STEPS.md

 - Now lets get to work on the mutation.
 This is a lot of boilerplate code.
 We can use the new react 19 to simplify this.
 - To track the loading state, lets use the new useTransition hook from React 19.
 It let's use create Actions, which are a different type of event handling.
 It runs in the background and does not block the main thread, like a deferred update.
 Returns pending state isPending and a startTransition function.
 - Remove pending state useState.
-- Wrap server function with useTransition, remove setPending, get pending state isPending.
+- Wrap everything after the == check with useTransition, remove setPending, get pending state isPending.
 Move async keyword.
 - Use pending state to set aria-busy on the select and notice the spinner using the new variable.
 - Test that it works.
 Now we are getting the toast too early rather than too late, let's fix that later.